couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 #### Create Vector Store Retriever

 Similar to last section, We will create an object for couchbase vector store as part of langchain.
 However, now as we need to use Couchbase Vector Search feature, the vector store needs to act as a retriever.
-Therefore, Couchbase Vector Store Retriever as part Langchain Chain Expression Language (LCEL) will be used ahead.
+Therefore, Couchbase Vector Store Retriever as part LangChain Chain Expression Language (LCEL) will be used ahead.

 ```python
 from langchain_couchbase.vectorstores import CouchbaseVectorStore